 1) SAQA undertakes the accreditation or recognition of certificate-issuing bodies from various systems or countries.
 These issuing bodies include universities, polytechnics, Colleges of Education, the Ministry of Education, etc.

 2) Determination of legitimacy to ensure that the accredited issuing bodies validly issued the certificates presented to SAQA.
-And that the documents submitted form part of the national qualifications applicable in that country.
+And that the documents submitted to form part of the national qualifications applicable in that country.

 3) SAQA makes sure the credentials or qualification documents are authentic and genuine, as claimed by individuals.